szymongalecki/Swarm_Robotics/Writing/Methods.md

-> Connect [Problem statement for research project - corrected](../Formal/Problem%20statement%20for%20research%20project%20-%20corrected.md) with implementation of Alpha algorithm using UPPAAL
+> ~~Connect [Problem statement for research project - corrected](../Formal/Problem%20statement%20for%20research%20project%20-%20corrected.md) with implementation of Alpha algorithm using UPPAAL~~

+To test the modelling and testing properties of described swarm behaviours we will implement an alpha algorithm using the verification tool UPPAAL.
 ### UPPAAL
 **SOURCES:**
 [Introduction to UPPAAL](../Notes/Introduction%20to%20UPPAAL.md)